Kodeworks/rust-nannou-workshop/README.md

 * 🌐 **Part 1: Basic graphics with circles and lines**
   * We will recreate a classic generative art work by John Whitney, as seen in [this video](https://www.youtube.com/watch?v=jIv-EcX9tUs)
 * ❄️  **Part 2: Veiled kaleidoscope**
   * [Kaleidoscope effects](https://en.wikipedia.org/wiki/Kaleidoscope) is an effective way to create interesting symmetric structures.
-By by mirroring shapes and colors along angles you get images that can be quite interesting.
+By mirroring shapes and colors along angles you get images that can be quite interesting.
 * 🌊 **Part 3: Perlin noise flow fields**
-  * Perlin noise a very interesting noise type that is used a lot in computer graphics and digital computer art.
+  * Perlin noise is a very interesting noise type that is used a lot in computer graphics and digital computer art.
 With this you can create natural-looking flow patterns, reminiscent of how fluids and gases disperse.

 ## What can happen during the workshop
 As we are churning through the material, you may find yourself wanting to do one or more of these things: